In swing states, Harris touts Republican endorsements while Trump leans into incendiary rhetoric

 In the border state of Arizona, the Republican Trump pitched a tax exemption on all overtime wages, adding it to his previous proposals to not tax tip s or Social Security income.
 But the former president squeezed those proposals, along with a nonspecific pledge to lower housing costs, into a stemwinding speech marked by his most incendiary rhetoric on immigration and immigrants themselves, name-calling of Harris and others, and a dark, exaggerated portrait of a nation Trump insisted is in a freefall only he can reverse.

 “I was angry at the debate,” Trump said, mocking commentators' description of his performance Tuesday.
 “And, yes, I am angry,” he said, because “everything is terrible” since Harris and President Joe Biden are “destroying our country.”
-Upon his repeated use of the word “angry,” Trump's crowd in Tucson answered with its own “USA!
+As he repeated the word “angry,” Trump's crowd in Tucson answered with its own “USA!
 USA!
 USA!” chants.

 The competing visions and narratives underscored the starkly different choices faced by voters in the battleground states that will decide the outcome.
 Harris is casting a wide net, depending on Democrats' diverse coalition and hoping to add moderate and even conservative Republicans repelled by the former president.
 Trump, while seeking a broad working-class coalition with his tax ideas, is digging in on arguments about the country — and his political opponents — that are aimed most squarely at his most strident supporters.